xinjiav3/NileBrownGame/README.md

 - Here we can modify things like the title and description.

-- The type value will tell us which column this is going to appear under, supported values: `plans`, `hacks`, `tangibles`.
+- The type value will tell us which column this is going to appear under time box supported pages.
+The "ccc" stands for Code, Code, Code.

-- The courses will tell us which menu item it will be under, in this case, the `compsci` menu, and the `week` tells it what row (week) it will appear under that menu.
+- The courses will tell us which menu item it will be under, in this case, the `csa` menu, and the `week` tells it what row (week) it will appear under that menu.

-- In our examples,  hacks(ToDo) contain references to our IPYNB files; these are stored in GitHub under the `_notebooks` folder.
-The plans and tangibles contain references to our MD files; these are stored in GitHub under the `_posts` folder.